Apryl A. Alexander: Career and research

 Alexander was recruited to Auburn University in Auburn, Alabama in 2013, where she became an assistant clinical professor within the department of psychology.
 Alexander got involved in the treatment program offered in collaboration between Auburn and the Department of Youth Services to provide education and normative experiences to adolescents who had sexually offended.

 In 2016, Alexander was recruited to the University of Denver where she became a clinical assistant professor in the Graduate School for Professional Psychology as well as the director of Denver FIRST (Forensic Institute for Research, Service, and Training), an Outpatient Competency Restoration Program.
 In 2017, Alexander founded the Prison Arts Initiative.
 As the co-director, from 2017 to 2019, Alexander helped design and implement therapeutic creative programming for incarcerated individuals in Colorado State Prisons.
 As of 2019, Alexander was appointed faculty affiliate of the Scrivner Institute of Public Policy, and in 2020 she was promoted to tenured associate professor of the Graduate School of Professional Psychology.

+Alexander has since moved to the University of North Carolina at Charlotte, where she serves as an associate professor in the university's Public Health Management and Policy department, and is the Metrolina Medical Foundation Distinguished Scholar.
+Additionally, she serves as the director of the Violence Prevention Center at the university, but continues as an affiliate faculty member at the University of Denver.